PitPik/circularjs/README.md

  - **resource/module loader**: A convenient widget loader with powerful options.
  - **pubsub**: A well known design pattern for transmitting data along the whole app.
  - **router**: an easy but poerful routing system using internal pubsub.
  - **VOM**: a fast and convenient ObjectModel manager.
-Works like the DOM-API.
+Works like the DOM-API also using pubsub for manipulation events.
  - **Schnauzer**: fast an small rendering engine (like Handlebars) to reflect VOM models on the fly.
  - **rendering module**: internal module syncing VOM model, using Schnauzer templates, with the DOM-model.
  - **automatic event management**.